Mina'i ware: Wares and dates

-Black and cobalt blue may be in underglaze, with the wider range of colours in overglaze.
+Black and cobalt blue may be in underglaze, with a wider range of colours in overglaze.
 As well as the usual white glaze, a coloured turquoise glaze is used in some pieces, giving a background to the overglaze painting.
-The outlines of the designs were done in black, with thin brushed lines.
+The designs' outlines were black, with thin brushed lines.
 Some mina'i pieces, usually thought to be from the later part of the period, use gilding, sometimes on patterns on the body that are raised up (probably using slip).
 A few pieces combine lustre and mina'i painting in different zones.

 A small proportion (smaller than for lustreware) of pieces are signed and dated.
 Watson records ten such pieces, signed by three potters, with dates from 1178 to 1219.
 For Kashan lustreware the equivalent numbers are "over ninety" pieces, "perhaps six" potters, and dates from 1178 and 1226; there are then no dated pieces until 1261, suggesting the long-lasting disruption of the Mongol invasion.

-That the two techniques might be produced by the same workshop is demonstrated by the Persian potter from this period with the most signed pieces, Abū Zayd ibn Muḥammad ibn Abī Zayd from Kashan, with 15 pieces.
+Abū Zayd ibn Muḥammad ibn Abī Zayd, a Kashani potter in this period, demonstrated that the same workshop might produce the two techniques with the most signed pieces, with fifteen pieces.
 The earliest date on these is 1187, on a mina'i bowl, but most pieces are lustreware, where dates extend to 1219.